AaronTechnic/AaronTechnic/README.md

-👋 Hi, I’m @AaronTechnic.
+👋 Hi, I’m Aaron.

-I know how to code in Python.
+I know how basics of Python.
 I'm also a Linux user.